HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 **guide():**\
 It reads the Guide Text from a saved file in colorful display.

-# Reference for Similar System:-
+# Reference for Existing/Similar System:-
 <https://www.codewithc.com/snakes-and-ladders-game-project-c/>